Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Experiments

 \section{Experiments}

-In this section, the implementation details are firstly introduced in Section~\ref{implementation_details}.
-Quantitative and qualitative experimental results on KITTI are analyzed in Section~\ref{evaluation_on_KITTI3D}.
-To further validate the contributions of this work, ablation study is conducted in Section~\ref{ablation_study}.
+In this section, the implementation details are firstly introduced in Subsection~\ref{implementation_details}.
+Quantitative and qualitative experimental results on KITTI are analyzed in Subsection~\ref{evaluation_on_KITTI3D}.
+To further validate the contributions of this work, ablation study is conducted in Subsection~\ref{ablation_study}.
+A discussion on the GRU design is given in Subsection~IV-D.